flljy940/tp/docs/UserGuide.md

 ## FAQ

+**Q**: Why is some of the information in TutorRec displayed as "..." and how can I fix this?<br>
+**A**: This happens when the information is too long to fit in the available space.
+You can resize the application window by expanding the program edges to see the full information.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutorRec home folder.